Home > Digital technologies > Project management > Product owner, essential profession for IT projects

 • Recommended knowledge of front and back end computer languages (Java, PHP, JavaScript, HTML, etc.)

-• Recommended experience in UX (user experience)/UI (User Interface) design
+• Recommended experience in UX (user experience)/UI (user interface) design

-• Rigor, organization and methodology
+• Rigour, organisation and methodology

-• Ability to listen and analyze, spirit of synthesis
+• Ability to listen, analyse and summarise

 • Reactivity